- Author: Furious

 Welcome to our warlock class leveling guide for WoW Classic!
 Warlocks are absolute masters of demons and shadow magic, using them to gradually drain the life right out of their opponents.
 They instill fear wherever they go, leaving almost anything they fight hopeless to combat their deadly tricks.
 A warlock certainly doesn’t have convenient access to the burst potential of a rogue, but their carefully calculated damage-over-time spells allow them to match their damage over a long period of time.

-Warlocks are excellent late game damage dealers, as boss fights found in raids are often several minutes long.
+Warlocks are excellent late-game damage dealers, as boss fights found in raids are often several minutes long.
 This gives warlocks plenty of time to use their entire toolkit several times over, essential for maximizing your damage output.
 Leveling is not necessarily the best place to showcase the damage potential of a warlock, but their use of a demon and damage-over-time spells makes them extremely potent.
 You’ll never have an issue leveling a warlock, plus you get a free mount at level 40!

 If you’ve never played a warlock before, then you probably won’t know the best way to combine all your interesting spells.
 There’s a lot to learn, but this guide will detail some gameplay tips, your path for selecting talents and learning new spells, the best rotation to use, and all the class quests that make a significant difference in how fast you level.
-It may be difficult to love your warlock at first, but once you learn all your abilities and get the hang of fear juggling, you’ll have no problem getting into the groove of methodically eliminating anything that comes in your path.
+It may be difficult to love your warlock at first, but once you learn all your abilities and get the hang of drain tanking, you’ll have no problem getting into the groove of methodically eliminating anything that comes in your path.

 - Extremely versatile playstyle.